ugurcandemiir/CS441_GroceryList/README.md

 Also have some support for animation and interaction -- drag things around, drag a line to draw, use a slider or a button to change things on the screen.

 # The application idea :

-  I made a simple app that you can draw and clear the canvas.
-There is also undo button that you can clear your last movements.
+  I made a simple app that you can add and delete item from your list.
+You can slide the row to delete your items from the list

 # GIF